DEVELOPMENTAL DELAY

 -

-Dance or play? study seeks best way to boost motor skills in kids with delays
+Dance or play? study tests best way to boost motor skills in kids with delays

-Symptom relief OngoingThis study compares two fun approaches—creative movement and play-based activities—to see which better improves motor skills, balance, and quality of life in children aged 5-8 with developmental delay.
-About 28 children will participate, and researchers will measure changes using…
+Symptom relief OngoingThis study compares two fun approaches—creative movement (like dance and yoga) and play-based activities (like obstacle courses and building blocks)—to see which better improves motor skills, balance, and quality of life in children aged 5-8 with developmental delay.
+Twenty-eight…

 Matched conditions: DEVELOPMENTAL DELAY